-In addition to your team's sport-specific strength training plan, our Sport Performance team created a library of workout add-ons you can use to enhance and customize your athletes' training.
-These add-ons are entirely optional — whether you choose to use them, and how you choose to implement them, is completely up to you.
-For coaches interested in leveraging these workout add-ons, this article will guide you through some recommended ways to utilize this content effectively with your team.
+In addition to your personalized strength training plan, our Sport Performance team created a library of Training Extras you can use to enhance and customize your training.
+These extras are entirely optional — whether you choose to use them, and how you choose to implement them, is completely up to you.
+For those interested in leveraging these routines, this article will guide you through some recommended ways to utilize this content effectively.

-There are 5 categories of add-ons you can implement in addition to your team's strength training sessions: warm-ups, SAQ drills, primers, conditioning plans, and finishers.
+There are 5 categories of Training Extras you can implement in addition to your strength training sessions: warm-ups, primers, finishers, SAQ drills, and conditioning.
 We'll walk you through each category to give you a better sense of when and how to use them.

 Volt highly recommends completing a dynamic warm-up before each and every training session.
-These warm-ups are located at the top of your athletes' training sessions and are designed to provide you with time- and equipment-based options to ensure your athletes are properly prepared for strength training.
+These warm-ups are automatically presented to athletes after tapping the “Start Workout” button, before the workout is generated.
+There are several time- and equipment-based options to ensure athletes are properly prepared for strength training.
+Warm-ups can also be accessed in the Training Extras section on athlete home page, under Overview.

-These short routines contain skill-based drills designed to progressively improve your athletes' explosive movement abilities.
-Perform any SAQ drills immediately following your warm-up, but before your strength training session, for best results.
-(Note: SAQ drills do not produce the same physiological adaptations as a conditioning plan — think skills, not cardiovascular fitness.)
+SAQ stands for Speed, Agilility, and Quickness.
+These short routines contain skill-based drills designed to progressively improve an athlete’s explosive movement abilities.
+Perform any SAQ drills immediately following your warm-up, but before your strength training session (or conditioning session), for best results.
+Note: SAQ drills do not produce the same physiological adaptations as a conditioning plan — think skills, not cardiovascular fitness.
 There are 6 specific drills in each tier, and 3 tiers of SAQ drills, increasing in difficulty.
-We recommend choosing 2-4 drills per session.
+We recommend choosing 2 drills per session.

 Great to see @dickinsonfieldhockey getting after it in the weight room! #AMRAP (as many reps as possible) finishers help build anaerobic capacity, so players can perform better when fatigued.
 Keep it up #VoltFamily!! • • • #Repost from @dickinsonfieldhockey - @voltathletics nothing beats a #AMRAP finisher! #DCFH